kiki0805/nooooob/content/blog/dev-blog/index.md

 Basically, some proper menus, a tutorial level, transitions among different scenes, music and a save system were agreed and written down in the task list.
 With the basic flow of the game, what we had to think about is how the level should be designed.
 Should we provide combat with enemies, puzzles or a mini fishing game to make the progress more relaxing?
 We couldn't make a decision immediately, so we just followed whatever ideas we had and implemented them.

-Some of us started working on the tutorial level, which helps players to get familiar with the grappling mechanics, while others created lots of models and prefab like greens, bridges, rocks, dangers, the interatable buttons and orbs, etc.
+Some of us started working on the tutorial level, which helps players to get familiar with the grappling mechanics, while others created lots of models and prefab like greens, bridges, rocks, dangers, the interactable buttons and orbs, etc.

 ![tutoral.png](./tutorial.png)

-(The above screenshot is the final version of tutorial level.)
+(The above screenshot is the final version of the tutorial level.)

 Interestingly, the cannon I made with the ability to aim the player automatically became my largest challenge in the tutorial level.
 It sucks but it is also sweet :)

 Before our modified cannon model was finished, I found a lot of free cannon models in [this asset](https://assetstore.unity.com/packages/3d/props/weapons/stylish-cannon-pack-17), which is super useful for game developing beginners who couldn't make their own models.
 At first, I had no idea about how I could make a cannon, which could fire and cause damages.
-Progress were made after I had a look at an [asset](https://assetstore.unity.com/packages/3d/environments/fantasy/goblin-cannon-145437) with the similar function as we want.
+Progress was made after I had a look at an [asset](https://assetstore.unity.com/packages/3d/environments/fantasy/goblin-cannon-145437) with the similar function as we want.

 There is an invisible zone in the cannon prefab, within which the character will be tracked and shot by cannon bullets.

 ![cannon.png](./cannon.png)

 For the save system, even though I had an initial idea of how the data should be structured, I never wrote similar codes in C-sharp.
 The tutorials came again.
 The saving and loading could work everywhere with static functions.
-Similarily, to help manage all music in a game object, which won't be destroyed, scripts of a general manager was needed.
+Similarly, to help manage all music in a game object, which won't be destroyed, scripts of a general manager were needed.
 With each scene loaded, the configuration of background music should be detected and played automatically (if existed).
-The part of audio manager is common on games, so I directly modified the version of Brackeys to our current one.
+The part of the audio manager is common on games, so I directly modified the version of Brackeys to our current one.

 YouTube tutorials: